Czech PM Necas wins confidence vote, passes tax hikes

 Necas and his finance minister, Miroslav Kalousek from conservative party TOP09, have repeatedly said the government should quit if it can not push through its deficit-cutting plans.

-The tax package, expected to generate 22 billion crowns (694.3 million pounds) in new revenue, will allow the government to bring the total fiscal gap to below the European Union-prescribed 3 percent of economic output next year.
+The tax package, expected to generate 22 billion crowns ($1.11 billion) in new revenue, will allow the government to bring the total fiscal gap to below the European Union-prescribed 3 percent of economic output next year.

 A failure in the vote would have added Necas, a 47-year-old trained physicist, to a long list of European heads of government from Greece to the Netherlands who have been toppled over austerity policies.